Clipmap

-Clipmapping is a method of clipping a mipmap to a subset of data pertinent to the geometry being displayed.
+In computer graphics, clipmapping is a method of clipping a mipmap to a subset of data pertinent to the geometry being displayed.
 This is useful for loading as little data as possible when memory is limited, such as on a graphics processing unit.
 The technique is used for LODing in NVIDIA’s implementation of voxel cone tracing.
-The high-resolution levels of the mipmapped scene representation are clipped to a region near the camera while lower resolution levels are clipped further away.
+The high-resolution levels of the mipmapped scene representation are clipped to a region near the camera, while lower resolution levels are clipped further away.